 2. The panel will call a hearing and conduct the hearing in person unless requested or agreed by the Claimant to conduct the hearing via teleconference.

 3. In order to eliminate the duplication of information or statements, the panel has the authority to limit the number of witnesses and exhibits requested by the Claimant on their behalf.

 4. The person who originally imposed the sanction shall present evidence on behalf of the Region.

 5. The Claimant shall have the opportunity to respond with full evidentiary procedure, presentation of evidence and the ability to cross-examine anyone called by the panel to present the supporting evidence concerning the sanction or penalty.

 6. The hearing shall be the conducted with the authority of the panel, under the direction of the Vice-Commissioner and the hearing shall be recorded by audio by the Region or an individual at the direction of the Region, which shall be retained in the records of the Region.
 An audio copy of the recording will be provided upon written request.

-D. The Appeal Panel will have twenty four (24) hours to reach a decision on the reconsideration.
+D. The Appeal Panel has the power to reconsider and affirm, modify, or vacate the proposed penalty or sanction based on the information contained in the Claimant’s written appeal or the hearing.
+The Appeal Panel will have twenty-four (24) hours to reach a decision on the reconsideration.
 This decision shall be delivered by the region office to the Claimant via email and a copy via certified mail, within five (5) work days after the decision was reached by the review panel.
 The decision of the Appeal Panel is the final action that will be taken on behalf of the Region.

 V. LEGAL REPRESENTATION